- Entrance Exams

 All candidates who wish to apply for NATA for pursuing a B.Arch course must be 12th pass or any equivalent examination with mathematics as one of the core subject.
-They should also secure atleast 50% marks in their higher secondary or class 12 board exams from a recognised university or board to appear for NATA.
+They should also secure at least 50% marks in their higher secondary or class 12 board exams from a recognized university or board to appear for NATA.

 The candidates with 10+3 year diploma with mathematics are also eligible to appear for the NATA test.

 Reservation criteria applies according to guidelines set by the Government of India.

 According to notification issued by Council of Architecture on 12th February 2019 regarding revision in eligibility norms